ianarawjo/ChainForge/README.md

 ChainForge is built on [ReactFlow](https://reactflow.dev) and [Flask](https://flask.palletsprojects.com/en/2.3.x/).

+# Installation

+To get started with Chainforge alpha, see the [Installation Guide](https://github.com/ianarawjo/ChainForge/blob/main/GUIDE.md).
+In the near future, we will upload to PyPI as an official package.

+## Example evaluation flows

+We've prepared a couple Example flows to give you a sense of what's possible with Chainforge.
+Import them, then:
+ - Run any Prompt node(s) to query the LLM(s),
+ - Run any Evaluator nodes to score responses.

+Note that right now, **exporting a CF flow does not save cache'd responses.**

 # Features

 A key goal of ChainForge is facilitating **comparison** and **evaluation** of prompts and models, and (in the near future) prompt chains.
 Basic features are: